Web Key IT’s 16 Steps

 Testing

-- Is there any movement which starts automatically when the page is loaded?
+- Is there any movement that starts automatically when the page is loaded?

 - What accessibility issues do you see?